 Within milliseconds you’ll have anywhere from hundreds to tens of thousands of curated images to choose from.
 You don’t need even an Unsplash account.
 And you don’t need to leave Vectornator either.

 Streamline your workflow and your efficiency will increase tenfold.
 If it reads like a fortune cookie, then it must be true.

 How to use Unsplash

 The first few steps we already covered.

-First, you go to the Import Tab, then to the Unsplash Tab, where a search bar appears.
+First, you go to the Library Tab (top right of the screen), then to the Unsplash Tab, where a search bar appears.
 Once you’ve typed in your query and see the image results, you simply tap on an image to add it onto your artboard.
 Or you can drag and drop an image onto a specific place on your canvas.

 From here, feel free to edit the image’s shape with masks, change its colors with the color picker, or vectorize the hell out of it with autotrace.
 You can find a play by play on how to do all of these things in our Learning Hub section we created just for you.